Effectively using the discovery process is key to reaching settlement or getting the edge at trial

 ONLINE ONLY annual subscriptions are available.
 Subscribe now.

-The year 2015 was a busy one for the courts in hearing cases relating to the extent and scope of the many forms of discovery.
-The 2016 Update to Discovery Practice in British Columbia includes all the most significant decisions from the BC Supreme Court and the Court of Appeal, including judicial commentary on the following topics:
+The year 2014 was a busy one for the courts in hearing cases relating to the extent and scope of the many forms of discovery.
+The 2015 update includes all the most significant decisions from the BC Supreme Court and the Court of Appeal, including judicial commentary on the following topics:

-- the scope of the claim of privilege over documents: lawyer’s brief privilege; when privilege is waived by a lawyer deposing an affidavit; Crown immunity; common interest privilege; parties may agree on a “Litigation Contemplation” date
+- the scope of the claim of privilege over documents, including: lawyer’s brief privilege; when privilege is waived by a lawyer deposing an affidavit or a lawyer ceases to act due to a conflict of interest; Crown immunity over internal communications

-- the examination for discovery: when co-parties with a common interest may examine separate representatives; when a court may order additional or further time to examine
+- the examination for discovery, including: when co-parties with a common interest may examine separate representatives; when a court may order additional or further time to examine because of a party’s counsel repeatedly objecting or evasiveness of the witness; the place for an examination when the parties cannot agree; the number of representatives that can attend; when and how an interpreter is used for a witness

-- discovery by physical and mental examination: appropriate travel costs for out-of-town medical appointments; circumstances under which more examinations by different specialists will be allowed
+- discovery by physical and mental examination, including: medical examination is not available to a litigation guardian; circumstances under which more examinations by different specialists will be allowed; the significance of consenting to further examinations.

 CLEBC Legal Editor